minga-app/documentation/README.md

 - Making Minga better suited for businesses
     - Direct API connection to ERP Systems
     - advanced tracking and overview of donations and deliveries
-    - Automatic generation of tax reduction certificates
+    - Automatic generation of tax reduction certificates (PDF, CSV)
-    - webpage with impact of company (how many tons they saved, ...)
+    - webpage with impact of company (how many tons they saved, ..
+- gather statistics of total impact (of all users), like total number of donations or tons of food rescued.
+- optimize performance of cloud infrastructure, measure CO2 footprint and sustainability